 In step 4: The PCF makes the authorization and the policy decision with considering the policy data of XRM service.

-Editor's note: How to realize the coordination policy when the same PCF selected is FFS.
+NOTE 2: When the same PCF selected, the policy between UEs can be coordinated by the PCF through the Group ID and the Group policy parameters as described in Sol#37.

 The PCF may invoke Nbsf_Management_Register service operation to create the binding information in BSF.
 If the PCF has received one or a list of group policy for the UE group, or the PCF retrieves from the UDR that some service requiring group policy coordination is subscribed (e.g. XRM service or multi-modal Data service), the PCF checks whether the BSF has already existing PCF serving the combination of SUPI, S-NSSAI, DNN and Internal Group ID or not.
 The following applies:

 - If no such PCF is found, the PCF shall register itself to the BSF and provides Internal Group ID in addition to other binding information (i.e. SUPI, S-NSSAI, DNN and PCF ID) to indicate that the same PCF has to be selected for the same group of UE for the [S-NSSAI, DNN].